| | | | | |

 For The Cinnamon Cream Cheese Frosting:

-1. In a large bowl or a stand mixer, combine butter and cream cheese.
+1. In a large mixing bowl or a stand mixer, combine butter and cream cheese.
 Beat until smooth and well combined.

 2. Add 3.5 cups powdered sugar, as well as the vanilla, cinnamon, and salt.